Case Studies

 SANDRA STALEY

-Sandra Staley was born in 1943.
-She graduated from Clarion University with a degree in Education and was a wife and mother of four children.
-Sandra had a history of migraines and Type 2 diabetes.
+Sandra graduated with a degree in Education and was a wife and mother of four children.

+She had a history of Type 2 diabetes.
 In late 2012 her family first noticed her anxiety and social withdrawal, and thought it might be related to blood sugar levels.
 A year later the family noticed her first struggles communicating and scheduled a visit to a neurologist.
-At this point she was off all diabetes medications and controlled blood sugar levels with diet and daily walks.
+At this point she was off all diabetes medications.
+The neurologist diagnosed dementia without behavioral disturbances.

-Believing symptoms didn’t correspond to Alzheimer’s Disease, in January 2016 the family took her to another neurologist who diagnosed her with Frontal Temporal Degeneration (FTD).
-He noted her restlessness and motor parkinsonism symptoms (decreased facial expression, rigidity, and postural instability).
-He took her off Aricept.
-That spring Sandra started to wear a brace to prevent her left arm, hand and fingers from contracting.
-That summer she needed assistance to walk.
+Believing symptoms didn’t correspond to Alzheimer’s, in January 2016 the family took her to another neurologist who diagnosed Frontotemporal Degeneration (FTD).
+Restlessness and parkinsonism symptoms (decreased facial expression, rigidity, and postural instability) were seen.
+Sandra started to wear a brace to prevent her left arm, hand and fingers from contracting.
+She needed assistance walking.
+Later, noting the rapid decline in motor skills, the neurologist revised his diagnosis to Progressive Supranuclear Palsy (PSP).

 Sandra’s brain was donated to the Mayo Clinic in Jacksonville, Florida, which reported a diagnostic pathology of Corticobasal Degeneration (CBD), a movement disorder subtype of FTD more rare than PSP.
 The brain autopsy revealed that Sandra also had pathologies of Argyrophilic Grain Disease and Parkinson’s Disease.